elsiedown/sei-project-2/README.md

 * Index of all recipes
 * Search or filter by main ingredient available
 * Detail page for each recipe with link to similar recipes (which include that same ingredient or are in the same category)
-* ‘Yuck’ feature - to remove unappealing recipes
+* 'Yuck' feature - to remove unappetising recipes
-* ‘My fridge is full’ button which is similar to the ‘I’m Feeling Lucky’ feature and takes you to a random recipe
+* 'My fridge is full' button which is similar to the ‘I’m Feeling Lucky’ feature and takes you to a random recipe
-* ‘No meals found’ page
+* 'No meals found' page

 ## Approach Taken